maggiewolff/maggiewolff/README.md

 💞️ I enjoy building communities in analytics & tech.
 I'm an ambassador with [Women in Data Science](https://www.widsconference.org/), helped organize the first [MeasureCamp Chicago](https://chicago.measurecamp.org/), and you can usually find me in one of these [Slack communities](https://data-storyteller.medium.com/list-of-data-analytics-online-communities-70831894aef7).

 📝 I share my thoughts on [Medium](https://data-storyteller.medium.com/), especially on how to break into the analytics field and how to network effectively.
+I also occasionally [present at conferences](https://maggiewolff.github.io/talks/).

 📫 How to reach me: Message me on [LinkedIn](https://www.linkedin.com/in/magwolff/).